WithSecureOpenSource/headless-scanner-driver/README.md

 tell Burp Suite where it is.
 After this, it will start an active scan for all HTTP requests that are initiated through the proxy.

+WARNING: The extension will indiscriminately start active scanning against all URIs it sees, regardless of Burp Suite GUI Active Scanner setting.
+To protect non-target sites, set a Target Scope and drop all requests not in suite scope.

 The extension will write JSON objects to stdout, one per line.

 Run Burp Suite in headless mode using: